PowerBuddy for Data Analysis Help

 4. Click Download data to save a copy of the results.

-5. To ask an entirely new, unrelated question, click Ask new question, then enter your new question and click Generate.
+5. To ask an entirely new, unrelated question click New chat.

 Click on the SQL toggle to enter your own SQL query